Disentangling homophily, community structure and triadic closure in networks: Stochastic block model with triadic closure (SBM/TC)

 can be computed easily via

-where we have used a uniform prior $P(p)=1$, and with the remaining likelihood term being only the indicator function, $P(\G|\A,\g)=\bm{1}_{\{\G = \G(\A,\g)\}}$.
+where we have used a uniform prior $P(p)=1$, omitted for simplicity an indicator function setting $P(\g|\A)=0$ if $g_{ij} > 0$ and $m_{ij} = 0$ for any $(i,j)$, and with the remaining likelihood term being only the indicator function, $P(\G|\A,\g)=\bm{1}_{\{\G = \G(\A,\g)\}}$.
 Although this choice of priors makes the calculation very simple, it implies that we expect the observed graphs to always have a large fraction of triadic closures.
 In Appendix~\ref{app:general} we describe a slight modification of this model that makes it more versatile with respect to the abundance of triadic closures, at the expense of yielding somewhat longer expressions for the likelihood.
 We note that we made use of the modifications specified there in our ensuing analysis, as they can only improve the use of the model.